oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 title: Analysis of UFC Judging Criteria
 ---

 **My Senior Thesis (completed in may 2024 at Syracuse University) analyzed which factors influence UFC judging and how individual judges value them differently.
-Since then, I’ve expanded the work into a full live UFC analytics platform, which powers real-time judging insights and analysis shared on Twitter.**
+Since then, I’ve expanded the work into a full [Live UFC Analytics Platform](../platforms/ko-trends.md), which powers real-time judging insights and analysis shared on Twitter.**

 #### Data & Methodology:
 I wrote R scripts to scrape scorecard data from [MMAdecisions.com](https://mmadecisions.com/) and fight statistics from [UFCStats.com](http://ufcstats.com/statistics/events/completed).